Groups & Events

 Accommodation: our site accommodates a maximum of 21 people (family groups) or 15 (adults) as follows:

-Swallow (one double, one fold-out single); Shepherd's Hut (one double, one single) Barn Owl (one double, two singles); Lapwing (one double, two fold-out singles comprising a futon and fold-out mattress); Yellowhammer (one double, three singles comprising a single futon, a zedbed and a roll-out mattress); en-suite in house (one double)
+Swallow (one double, one adult single); Shepherd's Hut (one double, one child single) Barn Owl (one double, one adult single, one child under 10 single); Lapwing (one double, one adult single, one child single); Yellowhammer (one double, three singles (2 adult, one under 10 child, comprising a single futon, a zedbed and a roll-out mattress); en-suite in house (one double)

 The en-suite in our house is available for group bookings; it has its own independent access across the lawn direct to the barn and yurt-site - the bedroom has a 4-poster bed and the adjoining bathroom has toilet, basin and walk-in shower with grab rail, with plenty of hanging and storage space.
 It's not offered as B&B - guests staying here use the kitchen and barn facilities for eating.
 It's a good space for older guests or those not keen on sleeping under canvas or for group leaders.